 Shift the focus from Project to Process

-This conversation with Dodo Husmann, Marketing Director at SCHOTT PHarma, explains the origins of one of my guiding principle for better B2B marketing …
+This conversation with Dodo Husmann, Marketing Director at SCHOTT Pharma, explains the origins of one of my guiding principles for better B2B marketing …

 Andrew, marketing departments struggle to become more efficient with notoriously limited resources.
 Your suggestion is to turn marketing projects into processes.
 Can you elaborate on this idea?

 A successful toy is not just one that children want to play with.
 It also has to be profitable to produce.
-Product design is partly about describing what the finished object looks like.
-More importantly, it defines the processes that turn raw materials into a finished object.
+Product designers don’t just describe what the finished object looks like.
+More importantly, they define the processes that turn raw materials into a finished object.
 And it’s an ongoing activity.
 You refine both the product and the process as you go along.

-In batch production with wood, the key to high quality is jigs: the devices you create to enable consistent repetition of a specific process step, time after time.
+In batch production with wood, the key to high quality is jigs.
+These are the devices you create to enable consistent repetition of a specific process step, time after time.
 The question is not “how will we make one toy?”, but “how do we make multiple batches of identical toys?”
 So you create jigs for each cutting, shaping and finishing process.
 Sometimes for assembly and packaging steps, too.
-The entire production process must be designed and tested for its ability to deliver consistent quality.
+You have to design and test the entire production process for its ability to deliver consistent quality.

 I was absorbing all this stuff as a teenager before I left school.
 It was simply my “normal”.
 It was only later, in my professional life, that I realised how valuable that experience was.